 Sample sizes.
 Of the 112 species with carotenoid and vitamin E data, nine had no egg mass or clutch size data, resulting in a total of 103 species available for the analyses.
 With regards to the testosterone vs A4 relationships, we had data for 101 species, but no egg mass or clutch size data were available for three species, so the analyses were conducted on 98 species.
 Finally, for the analyses considering the relationship between carotenoid/vitamin E and testosterone/A4, we had data for 78 species, but lacked egg mass or clutch size for three of them, resulting in a total of 75 species used for the analyses.

-Hadfield JD.
-2010 MCMC methods for multi-response generalized linear mixed models: the MCMCglmm R package.
-Journal of Statistical Software 33, 1–22.

 Phylogenetic tree used in the analyses (note that this is one of the 25 trees that were used, as all of them were highly similar).